 If you are the parent of a child aged nine and up, you are already aware of the shift in perspective that happens in the preteen years.
 Suddenly, peers and friendships take on more importance than before.
 While your child still values your opinion, you certainly are no longer the center of your child’s social world.
 Her friends are.
 And with this shift comes a need to keep from you some of what’s going on.

-You won’t be told everything.
+You might not be told everything.
 Your child will keep from you things that he thinks should be secret.
-He won’t tell you things that are just between him and his friends.
+He may not tell you things that are just between him and his friends.
 And this, obviously, can be a problem, because he is not yet a good judge of what he can handle and what you need to know.

 So children in the preteen years are likely to keep secrets.
 In addition, your child’s friends may make her pledge to keep a secret.
 Your child may be burdened not only with secrets of her own but with the secrets of others and the weight of a promise not to tell.